dash16/homebridge-cync-app/README.md

 ## Supported Devices

-The plugin supports most common Wi-Fi Cync lighting and power devices, including:
+The plugin supports most common Cync lighting and power devices that are discovered through your Cync account, including:

 - White bulbs
 - Tunable white bulbs